HakoSwede/BCS/README.md

 #### Use of cash
 Since the input to the model only included returns and not asset prices, I assumed that I was able to buy fractional shares and thus invest all cash at every time point.

+#### Tax considerations
+The model does not take taxable gains or losses into account at all when trading.
+This is a very flawed assumption as the rebalancing portfolio's returns could be significantly reduced on a post-tax basis, especially if it incurs short-term gains.

+#### Improvements that could be made to the method of rebalancing
+The model only rebalances based on the Minkowski distance trigger function, but the model could be improved by considering the flow of cash through dividends.
+If a dividend is distributed, the model could use that added cash as a means to rebalance the portfolio even if the threshold for rebalancing hasn't been breached.